angelica-v/angelica_villegas.428.P1/README.md

         1. Paste this key in the **Global** section of the **Vuforia Configuration** window in the right hand menu in Unity
 1. In the **Project** folder in the bottom part of Unity in there is an **Assets** folder, which contains a *Scenes** folder
 1. In the **Scenes** folder there is a file named **ThemeParkCubes.unity**, drag it into the hieracy (not inside any scene) and delete the Default scene/cameras that are there.
 1. Congratulations!
-If you open the Scene, under ARCamera you should see two models, MagicKingdom (Cube 1) and SuperNintendoWorld (Cube2).
-Print out the merge and  If you click the play you can now use AR to see the two cube designs on the physical cubes built.
+If you open the Scene, under ARCamera you should see two models, MagicKingdom (Cube 1) and SuperNintendoWorld (Cube 2).
+Print out the merge and class cube (found in the **CubesForVuforia** folder), assemble them and put them in front of the screen.
+When you click the play you can now use AR to see the two cube designs on the physical cubes built.

 If there are problems installing, ensure that the **com.ptc.vuforia.engine-10.9.3.tgz** is in the **Packages** folder